 - 1. Credits: Successful completion of 72 credits. - 2.
 Curriculum: Successful completion of the course requirements. - 3.
-Teaching Assistantship: All PhD students in the Department of Biostatistics and Bioinformatics serve as Teaching Assistants a minimum of two (2) times.
+Teaching Assistantship: All PhD students in the Department of Biostatistics and Bioinformatics serve as Teaching Assistants a minimum of one (1) time.
 Successful completion of the University Graduate Training Assistantship Certification (UNIV 0250) is required to serve as a TA. - 4.
 Qualifying Exam: Successful completion of all parts of the qualifying examination. - 5.
+Dissertation Proposal: After successful completion of the Qualifying Exam, students should develop and present their dissertation proposal to their dissertation committee.
+This is typically done in the semester following the Qualifying Exam. - 6.
 Dissertation: a minimum of 12 credits of dissertation research are required.
-The oral defense may be scheduled once the proposal has been successfully defended and the dissertation research credit requirement has been met. - 6.
-Grade Point Average: A minimum overall grade-point average of B (3.0). - 7.
-Time Limit: The degree must be completed within seven years of matriculation. - 8.
+The oral defense may be scheduled once the proposal has been successfully defended and the dissertation research credit requirement has been met. - 7.
+Grade Point Average: A minimum overall grade-point average of B (3.0). - 8.
+Time Limit: The degree must be completed within seven years of matriculation. - 9.
 CITI Training: All students complete training regarding human subject protection regulation and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-To fulfill this requirement, you must complete the Collaborative IRB Training Initiative (CITI) Course in The Protection of Human Research Subjects. - 9.
-Academic Integrity: All students are required to review the George Washington University Code of Academic Integrity, take the quiz within their first semester of study, and ensure documentation is submitted to the SPH Office of Student Records. - 10.
+To fulfill this requirement, you must complete the Collaborative IRB Training Initiative (CITI) Course in The Protection of Human Research Subjects. - 10.
+Academic Integrity: All students are required to review the George Washington University Code of Academic Integrity, take the quiz within their first semester of study, and ensure documentation is submitted to the SPH Office of Student Records. - 11.
 Professional Enhancement: Students must participate in 8 hours per degree program of advisor preapproved Public Health-related lectures, seminars, and symposia, related to the appropriate field of study specifically focused on research and research ethics.
 Students submit documentation of Professional Enhancement activities to the SPH Office of Student Records.
 Instructions can be found here: https://publichealth.gwu.edu/academics/forms